 Callouts are simply an added shape that stands apart from the chart but draws attention to the chart’s key message.
 Callouts are married to the headline.
 They work together to illuminate the main message.
 While the headline tells us the most important nugget of information in the chart, the callout points right to it.

-In the example of slide 2 above, the callout is the blue circle to the right of the chart.
+In the "after" slide above, the callout is the blue circle to the right of the chart.
 It points out the exact same message as the headline.
 Again, both the headline and the callout reinforce each other and the main message of the slide.

 3. Color controls eyeballs